 When I think of clifftop vistas, cascading waterfalls and well-groomed hiking travels, my mind travels to the mountains of Virginia or Washington.
 Then I hear a small voice say, “There’s no place like home, there’s no place like home” and I remember that I can have all of these in just a few hours drive- in the hills of southeast Ohio.

-Hocking Hills is the second-most visited place in all of Ohio, and my family traveled there a few months ago with our small children, aged 5, 3, and 1 to once again prove that hiking IS for amateurs– as long as they have a mother’s hand to hold!
+Hocking Hills State Park is the second-most visited place in all of Ohio, and my family traveled there a few months ago with our very young children, (5, 3, and 1) to once again prove that hiking IS for amateurs– as long as they have a mother’s hand to hold!
 Here’s my experience of spending one day in Hocking Hills with kids.

 The Hocking Hills region is perfect for a day trip from Columbus and even Cincinnati, so pack a picnic lunch and enjoy some quiet family time.
 After peanut butter and jelly fingers were wiped, our first hike was the Rock House.
 I hadn’t been here since college and my husband had never been.